 - Tracking can be an issue and especially if you need to use multiple parcels and courier track & trace systems.
 The assistance might only be a general online service and no dedicated human contact channels.

-These 20 issues equal a minimum of 20 reasons why e-commerce companies should team up with a 3PL provider in the year 2020.
+These 20 issues equal a minimum of 20 reasons why e-commerce companies should team up with a 3PL provider.
 The right 3PL providers are interested in your success and no company is an island.
 Being a part of business partnerships creates value for all involved parties and this is basic nature for symbiotic relationships.
 Together we can find the right solution and welcome to our network-family.

 Stay up-to-date and connect with us on LinkedIn.
 We are friendly Vikings both when it comes to formally and informally meetings.
 Hit the “Lets talk” button so we can start our journey together.
 Glory and honour await us!
 Friendly regards, the Viking Consulting team